Urea: Laboratory preparation

+Industrial production

-Urea is produced on an industrial scale: In 2012, worldwide production capacity was approximately 184 million tonnes.
+In 2020, worldwide production capacity was approximately 180 million tonnes.

-Industrial methods

 For use in industry, urea is produced from synthetic ammonia and carbon dioxide.
 As large quantities of carbon dioxide are produced during the ammonia manufacturing process as a byproduct of burning hydrocarbons to generate heat (predominantly natural gas, and less often petroleum derivatives or coal), urea production plants are almost always located adjacent to the site where the ammonia is manufactured.

 Synthesis

 The basic process, patented in 1922, is called the Bosch–Meiser urea process after its discoverers Carl Bosch and Wilhelm Meiser.
 The process consists of two main equilibrium reactions, with incomplete conversion of the reactants.
 The first is carbamate formation: the fast exothermic reaction of liquid ammonia with gaseous carbon dioxide (CO2) at high temperature and pressure to form ammonium carbamate ([NH4]+[NH2COO]-):

-(ΔH = −117 kJ/mol at 110 atm and 160 °C)

 The second is urea conversion: the slower endothermic decomposition of ammonium carbamate into urea and water: